 - Click on the down arrow to list the number of available optional updates.

 - Select the one you think is needed for your computer to work correctly from the list of available updates.
-For instance, we are selecting the ELAN mouse driver that is our touchpad driver in our case.
+For instance, we are selecting the ELAN mouse driver, which is our touchpad driver in our case.

 - Put a tick mark on the left side of the update and click on Download & Install.